tmroyal/OptionSetter.js/README.md

 (Note: some of these problems will be remedied by ECMAScript 2015 proxies and default parameters.)

+## Requirements

+Lodash/Underscore.
+(Custom lodash builds can use only the lang module.)

 ## Usage

 ```
+<script src="
 <script src="dst/OptionSetter.js"></script>
 <script>
 OptionsSetter.setOptions({},{},{});